Intro-Quantitative-Geology/Thermochronology-II/README.md

 plt.plot([min(latitude), max(latitude)], [predicted_age, predicted_age], 'k-')
 plt.show()
 ```
 This will create a horizontal line from the minimum `latitude` to the maximum `latitude` with a vertical value of `predicted_age`.
-The "trick" here is to put a list into the `plt.plot()` command instead of a variable.
-Lists are values separated by commas within square brackets (`[ ]`), and here we just give 2 values in the list for the two points defining the ends of the line.
+The "trick" here is to put lists into the `plt.plot()` command instead of variables.
+Lists are values separated by commas within square brackets (`[ ]`), and here we just give 2 values in each list for the *x* and *y* points that define the ends of the line.

 ## Resources
 - Course lecture materials